 Some of the elements involved in Behavioral Couples Therapy include working to improve communication and problem-solving skills, creating a recovery contract that both partners can be held to, and learning caring behaviors on both sides that can lead to a more open and supportive home environment.

 During the course of a spouse’s recovery, it can often be difficult knowing how best to support them.
-We have a handy list of common do’s and don’ts to remember, which not only cover supporting an addicted spouse but also support for spouses of drug addicts themselves.
+We have a handy list of common do’s and don’ts to remember, which not only cover supporting an addicted spouse but also support for their spouses.

 Fighting Addiction Yourself is Difficult.